wavebeem/wavebeem.com/_drafts/compiler-code-generation.md

 ## Code generation vs interpretation

-Link to previous blog post demonstrating interpretation.
+Link to [previous blog post][1] demonstrating interpretation.
 Also, explain why compile-to-JS is a unique case (readability of generated code, ease of debugging, etc).

 ## What are we gonna code for?